Meter Maid

 Has anyone ever offered you a bribe not to write them a ticket?

-Asked by Anj about 12 years ago
+Asked by Anj over 12 years ago

 Most of the time people jokingly offer to give me something to make their ticket go away, but there have been a few instances where people attempted to bribe me.
 The most common one would be to offer me money, sometimes more than what the ticket is worth.
 I have also been offered food and drinks (including a 6 pack of beer).
 When people start to haggle with me, I usually walk away to avoid this type of situation altogether.